scopegeneral/MiniProjects/README.md

 • Achieved a compression ratio of 6 with decent quality by detecting the major 16 colors since 4 bits are sufficient for a pixel after compression while compared to 24 bits (8 for each of R,G&B) before compression

+kmeans.py is the script.
 This code was inspired from Assignment 7 of Machine Learning course by Andrew NG in Coursera

 # 3. Sentiment Analysis on IMDb data
 • Implemented a 1D convnet in Keras to predict the review of a movie to be positive or negative